syslabcomarchive/syslabcom.theme2012/Prototype/_posts/en/services/2015-10-14-custom-solutions.md

 #### Custom solutions based on standard software

 The open source ecosystem covers a broad field of application.
 Many of the available software solutions have been around for a long time and can be considered rock solid.
-Based on that foundation, we can effectively model organisational business processes and create tools that effectively solve the challenges unique to your company.
+Based on that foundation, we can effectively model organisational business processes and create tools that efficiently solve the challenges unique to your company.

 #### Stable and future proof